Strategy on bars. A simple method of market analysis from John Benjamin

 The Bar Trading Strategy is a simple three-bar pattern trading strategy that was first published and widely promoted by renowned stock market analyst John Benjamin, who has over nine years of stock trading experience.

-The strategy will be relevant for all categories of traders, whether you trade on five-minute or daily basis, since trends and their changes are visible on all time frames.
+The strategy is relevant for all types of traders, whether you trade on five-minute or daily charts, as trends and their changes can be seen on all time frames.

-It is also worth noting that the bar strategy is multi-currency and demonstrates the same effectiveness on all trading assets, from stocks to currency pairs with indices.
+It's also worth noting that the bar strategy is multi-currency and demonstrates equal effectiveness across all trading assets, from stocks to currency pairs and indices.

-Before you start trading the strategy, it is very necessary to prepare your work area.
+Before you start trading using the strategy, it is very important to prepare your work area.

-I would like to immediately note that the strategy can be used in any trading terminal that has a bar chart, as well as Fibonacci lines.
-In our case, we will use the MT4 terminal.
+It's worth noting that this strategy can be applied to any trading terminal that features a bar chart and Fibonacci retracements.
+In our case, we'll be using the MT4 terminal.

-To begin, switch the display of your chart from candlesticks to bars.
-Then the next step, for your convenience, you will need to change the color of the bars, since by default they will be the same color.
+First, switch your chart display from candlesticks to bars.
+Then, for your convenience, next you'll need to change the bar color, as by default they'll all be the same color.

-To do this, go into the chart settings and change the color of the bearish bars to red, or to any other that is more convenient for you.
+To do this, go to the chart settings and change the color of the bearish bars to red, or to any other color that is more convenient for you.

-Then apply the Fibonacci Lines tool on the chart in a chaotic manner and enter the level properties and settings.
-You will need to make some changes to the levels and rename them.
+Then randomly apply the Fibonacci Lines tool to the chart and go to the levels' properties and settings.
+You'll need to make some changes to the levels and rename them.

-Since the countertrend strategy, the search for a pattern occurs on clearly defined trends, and positions are lined up in the opposite direction.
+Since the counter-trend strategy searches for patterns on clearly defined trends, positions are built in the opposite direction.

-You can use any technical analysis tool or trend line to determine the current trend.
+To determine the current trend, you can use any technical analysis tool or trend line.

-The author himself recommends paying attention to the number of candles and local extremes, namely, if the price overwrites local minimums, forming new minimums - downtrend, and if the price rewrites the highs and forms new highs, the trend is upward, but there must be at least five bars in such segments.
+The author himself recommends paying attention to the number of candles and local extremes, namely if the price rewrites the local minimum, forming new minimums - downward trend, and if the price rewrites the highs and forms new highs, the trend is upward, but there should be at least five bars in such segments.

 Bearish trend reversal pattern

-1. In a downward trend, a bar appears, the minimum of which is lower than the previous one, and the maximum is also lower than the previous bar (the bar itself is bearish and red).
+1. On a downtrend, a bar appears whose minimum is lower than the previous one, and whose maximum is also lower than the previous bar (the bar itself is bearish and red).

-2. The low of the second bar is located below the first candle, but at the same time the bar itself closed bullish and has a black color.
+2. The minimum of the second bar is located below the first candle, but at the same time the bar itself closed bullish and is black.

-3. The minimum and maximum of the third bar should be located above the second bar, and the candlestick should close in black.
+3. The minimum and maximum of the third bar should be located above the second bar, and the candle should close black.

-Then you need to draw Fibonacci lines from the high of the third bar to the low of the second bar.
-The entry point is the price crossing the high of the third bar or the Fibonacci level marked as the entry.
-We set stop and profit levels according to the corresponding marks Fibonacci levels
+Next, draw Fibonacci lines from the high of the third bar to the low of the second bar.
+The entry point is when the price crosses the high of the third bar or the Fibonacci level marked as the entry.
+Stop and profit orders are placed at the corresponding Fibonacci levels

 Bullish trend reversal pattern

-1. In an uptrend, a bar appears, the maximum of which is higher than the previous one, and the minimum is also higher than the previous bar (the bar itself is bullish and black).
+1. On an uptrend, a bar appears whose maximum is higher than the previous one, and whose minimum is also higher than the previous bar (the bar itself is bullish and black).

-2. The high of the second bar is located above the first bar, but at the same time the bar itself closed bearish and is red.
+2. The maximum of the second bar is located above the first bar, but at the same time the bar itself closed bearish and is red.

-3. The high and low of the third bar should be located below the second bar, and the candle should close in red.
+3. The maximum and minimum of the third bar should be located below the second bar, and the candle should close red.

-Just like for shopping we pull Fibonacci levels from the minimum of the third candle to the maximum of the second.
-The name of the lines will correspond to the placement of orders.
+Just like for purchases, we pull Fibonacci levels From the low of the third candle to the high of the second.
+The line names will correspond to the order placement.

-In conclusion, it is worth noting that the “Strategy on Bars” is an excellent example of non-indicator trading strategies, which, despite their simple operating algorithm, are capable of demonstrating very high profitability.
+In conclusion, it's worth noting that the "Bar Strategy" is an excellent example of a non-indicator trading strategy that, despite its simple algorithm, can demonstrate very high profitability.